video-analyzer

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Use this skill when analyzing existing video files using FFmpeg and AI vision, extracting frames for design system generation, detecting scene boundaries, analyzing animation timing, extracting color palettes, or understanding audio-visual sync.
-Triggers on video analysis, frame extraction, scene detection, ffprobe, motion analysis, and AI vision analysis of video content.About this skill
+Triggers on video analysis, frame extraction, scene detection, ffprobe, motion analysis, and AI vision analysis of video content.Key capabilities

 When this skill is activated, always start your first response with the :mag: emoji.